Cnidoscolus texanus: Bullnettle exposure

-Contact with the plant, even the inadvertent, gentle brushing of exposed skin in passing, results in intense pain, including a burning, stinging, itching rash lasting for hours, with the fine hairs breaking off in the skin secreting caustic irritants.
-The spines providing a vehicle for the plants secretions to make it into the dermal and epidermal layers of the skin.
+Contact with the plant, even the inadvertent, gentle brushing of exposed skin in passing, results in intense pain, including a burning, stinging, itching rash lasting for hours, with the fine hairs breaking off in the skin secreting caustic irritants, which are highly acidic in pH.
+The spines providing a vehicle for the plant's secretions to make it into the dermal and epidermal layers of the skin.
 In a few extreme cases, people experience a severe reaction that may require treatment, ranging from cellulitis (a type of skin infection) to rare allergic reactions.
 Some authors suggest relief from a normal reaction can be found with the application of a weak solution of ammonia, "Windex is a good choice" or when in remote areas that urine can be applied, stating "desperate times call for desperate measures".

-The secretions of the plant cause an intense burning sensation due to their highly acidic pH.
-Once the nettles themselves are removed from the skin, a moderately basic preparation such as baking soda mixed with water to form a paste is sufficient to neutralize the acidic secretions of the plant, thus stopping the painful burning and itching sensation.
-The spines can be removed with an adhesive tape, however, one website suggest waiting 10–15 minutes for the spines to dry, otherwise the pressure from applying the tape will only press more toxins into the skin.
+Despite treatments involving removing the spines and then applying a basic substance such as mixture of baking soda and water to the rash in order to neutralize the acid are commonly suggested on the Internet, there is no published evidence that this is effective.
+Breaking the stem of the bullnettle also can be harmful, as it releases a milky sap which can cause an allergic reaction in those who are allergic to bullnettle spines.